Thehi198/Thehi198/README.md

 - 👋 Hi, I’m @Thehi198
 - 👀 I’m interested in all kinds of things
-- 🌱 I’m currently learning Python, Javascript for UI, Go, MongoDB, SQL, and Rust
+- 🌱 I’m currently learning Python, Javascript (React, Next.JS), Go, MongoDB, SQL, and Rust
-- 📫 Reach me @thehi198#8456
+- 📫 Reach me @thehi198#8456 on discord

 <!---
 Thehi198/Thehi198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.